jkmrto/website/content/posts/go-in-action-summary.md

 #### Passing Array between functions

 When you pass variables between functions, they’re always passed by value.
-When your variable is an array, this means the entire array, regardless of its size, is copied and passed to the function.
+When your variable is an array, this means **the entire array, regardless of its size, is copied and passed to the function**

 #### Slices